harisboiii/Stack-Virtual-Machine/README.md

 # Stack-Based Virtual Machine

-This project provides an example of building a simple stack-based virtual machine from scratch using C++.
-The virtual machine reads in a file containing bytecode instructions and executes them, using a stack to store intermediate results.
+The project was a success in achieving its objective of building a simple stack-based virtual machine from scratch using C++.
+The virtual machine was able to execute bytecode instructions and perform operations on operands using a stack data structure.
+Additionally, the virtual machine was able to handle flow control, function calls, and memory management.
+The project also resulted in the creation of user and developer documentation to assist users and developers in understanding how to use and modify the virtual machine.
+Overall, this project provided valuable learning experience in building a virtual machine and understanding its underlying concepts.

 ## Prerequisites